apassant/instaindex/README.md

     cd ./scripts
     virtualenv env
     source env/bin/activate
     pip install -r requirements.txt

 Then, copy ./scripts/settings.py.dist into ./scripts/settings.py and update with your own values

-    # Ignore pictures where the tagged concept has a probability < the threshold
+    # Ignore pictures where the tagged concept has a probability below the threshold
     THRESHOLD = 0.9
     # Number of pictures to index
     MAX_MEDIA = 1000